-In 1981, General Synod declared a relationship of full communion (Kirchengemeinschaft) with the Evangelical* Church of the Union (EKU).
-The EKU was an historic union of the Lutheran and Reformed traditions in Germany.
-It was the ancestral church of many German-American pioneers who founded the "Evangelical Synod in the United States"—one of the UCC's antecedent tradtions.
+In 1981, General Synod declared a relationship of “church communion” (Kirchengemeinschaft) with the Evangelical* Church of the Union (EKU).
+The EKU was a historic union of the Lutheran and Reformed traditions in Germany.
+It was the ancestral church of many German-American pioneers who founded the “Evangelical Synod in the United States”—one of the UCC’s antecedent traditions.

 In 2003 the EKU joined with other “United” and Reformed churches in Germany to create a larger body: the Union of Evangelical Churches (UEK).
 The commitments of the 1981 declaration of Kirchengemeinschaft will be transferred by the action of both churches to the new UEK.

 Relationships between the U.S. and German churches are broad and deep.
 A number of UCC congregations partner with Evangelical parishes in Germany, and there are formal exchanges between UCC Conferences and their partner Landeskirchen (regional churches) of the UEK.
 Youth and clergy exchanges are common.
 The leadership of the two churches frequently make common cause on issues of international relations and social justice.